j-p-m-7/artist_discography/README.md

 ### 2. How many songs by said artist do I not know?
 ### 3. How many songs by that same artist do I not know that might actually enjoy?!

-Well, I have the answer for all 3!
-There's probably quite a few...
+The answers might surprise you; there are probably quite a few tracks you've missed

 Statistics show that only 10-20% of an artist's discography accounts for the majority of streams.
 This is what's known as the Long-Tail Effect, as shown below:
 ![alt text](img/image.png)